PCnslt/Personal-Password-Generator/README.md

 python main.py
 ```

-2. Enter website, email (defaults to "email@domain.com"), and either:
+2. Enter website, email and either:
    - Type your password, or
    - Click "Generate Password" for a random one